Los Comandos Airport

 Los Comandos Airport is an airstrip serving the town of San Francisco Gotera in Morazán Department, El Salvador.

 The runway is 3 km north of the town.
 There is rising terrain to the north.

 The Soto Cano VORTAC (Ident: ESC) is located 48.9 nmi northeast of Los Comandos.
 The Toncontin VOR-DME (Ident: TNT) is located 54.3 nmi east-northeast of the airstrip.

+Incidents

+On 9 November, 2000, a Basler BT-67 FAS119 of the Salvadoran Air Force was damaged beyond economic repair on landing at the airport.
+The aircraft suffered brake failure, overran the runway and collided with a tree.